katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ## Docs issue template

-Reporting a mistake or a in the documentation differs from reporting a bug in the code.
+Reporting something in the documentation differs from reporting a bug in the code.
-Please thoroughly read the following __docs reporting guide__ before creating a new issue to report a bug or improvement in the documentation.
+Please thoroughly read the following __docs reporting guide__ before creating a new issue.

 ### Title

-A great issue title should be a short, one-sentence description of the bug and contain all relevant information and keywords – to simplefy the seach in the issue tracker.
+A great issue title should be a short, one-sentence description of the issue and contain all relevant information and keywords  – to simplefy the seach in the issue tracker.

 | <!-- --> | Example  |